Macromux/pyttsx3-termux/README.md

 Installed from [f-droid](https://f-droid.org/),

 - run `apt-get update && apt-get upgrade`
-Before doing any of the following given notes.
+Before doing any of the following notes.

 ## Installation-sl4a-py4a